Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The service, based on Red Hat Ansible Automation Platform, is a comprehensive automation solution for managing IT infrastructure, simplifying operations, and accelerating development and deployment processes.
 It is a platform that acts as a powerful and flexible configuration manager, helping organizations automate repetitive or manual tasks, implement complex configurations, and orchestrate workflows centrally and securely through a declarative and automated approach, ensuring consistency and improving overall operational efficiency and compliance.

-The service is offered and sized in units of 25 nodes each.
+The service is offered and sized in units of 25 Managed workers.

 #### Features and Advantages